wogsland/GiftBox/README.md

 Make sure you put any unit tests in the tests directory and name them like whateverTest.php.

+## Polybuild

+Polymer provides a tool to optimize & minify an app's code which you can get via

+    npm install -g polybuild

+and build the recruiting token with

+    polybuild --maximum-crush recruiting_token.php

+which creates `recruiting_token.build.html` & `recruiting_token.build.js`.
+This
+will be useful if we're doing all our DB interaction via AJAX (it treats PHP like a comment and removes it).

 # GMP was here